vitthalverma/subspace-task/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-The app fetches blog data from a remote API, caches images locally, and displays the blogs in a list.
+The app fetches blog data from a remote API, caches blogs locally, and displays the blogs in a list.

 ### Features